 Below is a short list of some resources I have found to be useful:

-There are many other ways or resources to find dividend stocks, but the list above should help you get started.
+There are many other ways or resources you can utilize to find dividend stocks, but the list above should help you get started.

 There are thousands of dividend stocks in the stock market, most of which are not worth your investment.
-Instead of going through all of these stocks, you can use free dividend stock screeners to input various criteria and determine the best dividend stocks which are stable and can continue to grow their dividend over the long-term.
+Instead of going through all of these stocks, you can use free dividend stock screeners to input various criteria and determine the best dividend stocks that can continue to grow their dividend over the long-term.

 Below is a list of the best free dividend stock screeners I have found: